ironsand-sou-eu/vbaEmbCitacoes/README.md

 # vbaEmbCitacoes

+_PS: Structural review and integration to online backend pending_

 VBA application directed to specific situation/client, not useful for general public - data scrapping and preparation for new lawsuits

 The whole application is divided into 4 main responsibilities, with the modules identified as follows: